rmjjjt/futuro_cube_manual/programming.md

 The script interpreter runs as a separate task in the cube as well as any other games.

-Good behavior of the script is to perform so called co-operative multitasking.
-That means, after you do what you needed to, you should use the `Sleep()` function.
-If `Sleep()` is not used, nothing bad happen - the system will cut out the script for a while and give some time for system tasks.
+Good practice in a script is to perform so called co-operative multitasking.
+That means, after you have done what you needed to, you should use the `Sleep()` function.
+If `Sleep()` is not used, nothing bad will happen - the system will cut out the script for a while and give some time to system tasks.

 If the script is not complicated, no one will ever notice that `Sleep()` isn't called.